George-Ogden/concurrent-language/README.md

 - `./backend/include/system/thread_manager.hpp` contains utilities for managing OS threads at setup and tear-down.
 - `./backend/include/main/include.hpp` contains a list of headers that can be included by the main file.
 - `./backend/src/main.cpp` handles the main program by reading command line arguments, then timing the execution, and displaying the output.
-- `./backend/include/main/main.hpp` is where the frontend writes the C++ for compilation.
+- `./backend/include/main/main.hpp` is where the frontend writes the C++ for translation.
 ### Development
 - `./backend/src/sleep.cpp` is a utility program to sleep for 10 seconds.
 - `./backend/test/` defines tests for the backend.